-Students must complete a minimum of 30 FREN credit hours.
+- Students must complete 33 credit hours, with a minimum of 21 SPAN credit hours.

-Students must complete a minimum of 30 upper division (3000-level or above) FREN credit hours.
+- Students must complete a minimum of 30 graduate level (5000 or above) credit hours.

-Students must earn a minimum grade of C- (1.7) in all major courses taken at CU Denver and must achieve a minimum cumulative GPA of 2.5 for all courses applied to major requirements.
-All graded attempts in required and elective courses are calculated in the major GPA.
-Students cannot complete major or ancillary course requirements as pass/fail.
+- Students must earn a minimum grade of B- (2.7) in all courses taken at CU Denver and must achieve a minimum cumulative GPA of 3.0.
+All graded attempts in required and elective courses are calculated in the program GPA.
+Students cannot complete course requirements as P+/P/F or S/U.

 Program Restrictions, Allowances and Recommendations

 - Candidates in Spanish must satisfy the graduate education policies and procedures and will be required to complete 33 hours of course work distributed with respect to the Thesis or Non-Thesis Options outlined below.